kedacore/keda-docs/content/docs/2.10/scalers/azure-app-insights.md

     activeDirectoryEndpoint: https://login.airgap.example/
 ```

-This scaler is backed by the Azure Application Instance REST API.
+This scaler is backed by the Azure Application Insights REST API.
 Please see [this](https://docs.microsoft.com/en-us/rest/api/application-insights/metrics/get) page
 for further details.

 **Parameter list:**